Accessibility Tools Recite Me

 2. Extraneous cognitive load: Extraneous load stems from distractions or poorly designed materials that tax students’ cognitive resources unnecessarily.
 It does not contribute to learning and should be minimised.
 Extraneous cognitive load is also influenced by the way that teachers teach and engage with their classes.

 1. Germane cognitive load: Germane load is the productive mental effort used to process, organise and integrate new information into existing knowledge.
 It is essential for deep learning and long-term retention.
 It can be seen as the quality of internal resources the student themselves dedicates to the learning process.
 Helping students to be metacognitive with their learning (having a clear goal, self-monitoring, and the ability to select different strategies and self-evaluate while learning) are key tools for enhancing this.
-Indeed, , perhaps for this reason, remain among the highest performing areas in repeated randomised controlled trials with an average of seven months’ gain in 12, found across 246 studies.
+Indeed, metacognition and self-regulation, perhaps for this reason, remain among the highest performing areas in repeated randomised controlled trials with an average of seven months’ gain in 12, found across 246 studies.

 Based on the different types of cognitive load above and their effects, we recommend five ways to reform school curricula for better student outcomes: